NikitaYasinski/small_python_projects/README.md

 6. [friends.py](friends.py) - work with VK API
 7. [currency.py](currency.py) - parsing exchange rates with BeautifulSoup from Bank of Russia
 8. [currency_api](currency_api.py) - parsing exchange rates using Bank of Russia API
+9. [Station_map.ipynb](Station_map.ipynb) - realization of map using BeautifulSoup and gmaps for my father